1st Edition

 Melissa Langworthy

-6. Inclusive Conservation in Forests and Agriculture Landscape: A Capabilities-
+6. Inclusive Conservation in Forests and Agriculture Landscape: A Capabilities-Oriented Approach for Sustainable Development Goals

-Annesha Chowdhury & Soubadra Devy
+Annesha Chowdhury and Soubadra Devy

 7. Application of Capability Approach to Achieving Sustainable Development Goals in Nigeria: A Gendered Perspective

-Zainab Mai-Bornu
+Zainab Ladan Mai-Bornu

-8. The Rule of Law, Good Governance, Mob Justice, and Sustainable Development in Africa: A Capability Approach with Case of Ghana
+8. The Rule of Law, Good Governance, Mob Justice, and Sustainable Development in Africa: A Capability Approach with the Case of Ghana

-Jasmine Osabutey and Brian-Vincent Ikejiaku
+Jasmine Osabutey and Brian Vincent Ikejiaku

 9. Refugee Youth and the Provision of Educational Capabilities